openeuropa/oe_theme/README.md

 In order to enable the theme in your project perform the following steps:

 1. Enable the OpenEuropa Theme Helper module ```./vendor/bin/drush en oe_theme_helper```
-2. Enable the OpenEuropa Theme and set it as default ```./vendor/bin/drush drush config-set system.theme default oe_theme```
+2. Enable the OpenEuropa Theme and set it as default ```./vendor/bin/drush config-set system.theme default oe_theme```

 Step 1. is necessary until the following [Drupal core issue][8] is resolved.
 Alternatively you can patch Drupal core with [this patch][9] and enable the theme: the patched core will then enable the required OpenEuropa Theme Helper